arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 ## Functional Overview

 <p style="text-align: justify;">
-The Portenta Mid Carrier is a powerful tool for developing scalable Portenta-based applications, offering quick access to all high-density signals.
+The Arduino Portenta Mid Carrier is a powerful tool for developing scalable Portenta-based applications, offering quick access to all high-density signals.
 It enables expansion with Ethernet and mPCIe connectors and booting from external sources via the microSD card slot.
 Interacting with actuators is made easy with onboard CAN bus lines, and it supports industrial machine vision with camera connectors.
-The Portenta Mid Carrier also provides a solid base for creating proprietary hardware, streamlining the development process for various projects.
+The Carrier also provides a solid base for creating proprietary hardware, streamlining the development process for various projects.
 </p>

 ### Pinout